Andre601/Andre601/README.md

 [github]: https://github.andre601.com

 ## :wave: Hello
 I'm Andre_601.
-I live in switzerland and are a hobby-developer coding in Java.
+I live in switzerland and am a hobby-developer coding in Java.

 I have several projects here on GitHub but also on other pages such as [SpigotMC.org][spigot].